 Applications to the M.F.A. program at the School of Art are submitted through Slideroom, a web-based portfolio and document submission system.

 The application deadline is January 15 for Fall Admission only.
 The application portal on Slideroom will close at 12 midnight (Central time) on January 15.
-It is recommended that you submit your application at least two weeks prior to this, to allow your faculty recommenders time to upload their letters.

 Applicants who are accepted by the School of Art will also complete an application to the Graduate School.
 Please wait until you hear from us before applying to the Graduate School.